t-rugg/HARPI/README.md

 ## Attributions

 Most of the mod was built from the ground up for Anbennar.
 Some UI elements were adapted from [The Idea Variation](https://steamcommunity.com/sharedfiles/filedetails/?id=604203692) and [Homebrew](https://steamcommunity.com/sharedfiles/filedetails/?id=2696955589), and some inspiration may have been taken from these projects at points.
 However, all idea groups, content, and design principles were purpose-built for HARPI.
+Idea group art was generated via Stable Diffusion using [Dreamshaper 8](https://civitai.com/models/4384/dreamshaper), but I would like to replace this with hand-drawn art in the future if feasible.

 Special thanks to the following resources for helping me with mod creation, design, and balance: